cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 When preparing to deploy, you must [customize the secrets file](#customize-secrets-file) and [update Amazon S3 bucket settings](#update-amazon-s3-bucket-settings).

 > [!TIP]
-> To understand the minimum required settings, refer to [Getting started - Deploy](../01-getting-started/README.md#deploy).
+> To understand the minimum required settings, refer to [Get started - Deploy](../01-getting-started/README.md#deploy).

 ### Customize secrets file